 It is not just in the big issues of our lives but also in the daily hassles we are given the option of life characterized by prosperity and blessings or death typified by destruction and curses with the strong recommendation to choose life (Deut 30:15,19).
 We set ourselves up to receive life by hearing and obeying God.
 Conversely hearing and not obeying God’s directives results in dire consequences (Deut 28:1-68; Mt 7:24-27).
 The choice is ours either to respond in the flesh (the easy choice as the flesh doesn’t protest) or with the fruit of the Spirit, which is doing as Jesus would do (Gal 5:22,23).

-There is consistency of outcome.
+There is always a consistency of outcome.
 “A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life” (Gal 6:7,8).

 To walk God’s way there must be a conscious choice followed through with ongoing action.
 This determined mindset will be against the flow of the general population.
 Don’t be content to drift along with the crowd or yield to peer pressure, rather make your life count for God.
 Work out the outcome you desire and embark on the route that will get you there, taking steps that will bring you towards that destination and being disciplined to reject the appealing yet unbeneficial detours that lead astray by “Considering the path of your feet and make wise choices” (Prov 4:26).
 Will what I am doing help me reach those objectives?